sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   :file:`libf77blas.so`, and it should have a subdirectory :file:`include/atlas/` containing header files.

-- :envvar:`SAGE_MATPLOTLIB_GUI` - set this to anything nonempty except
+- :envvar:`SAGE_MATPLOTLIB_GUI` - set this to anything non-empty except
   "no", and Sage will attempt to build the graphical backend when it builds the matplotlib package.